ekonomia-tech/hiring-challenges/subgraph.md

 - Educational Resource: https://github.com/austintgriffith/scaffold-eth

-## Setup and organization
+## Submission
 You can work on a private GitHub repo and then share it with **davekaj** GitHub user.
-Please share the deployed subgraph hosted service URL as well.
 Feel free to send any question while doing the exercise.